Skip to main content

 Understand the Meniscus and Its Role in Knee Health

 Imagine the C-shaped cartilage in your knee, quietly working as a shock absorber between your femur and tibia.
 This small but mighty structure is crucial for stabilizing your joint, distributing weight, and allowing you to move smoothly.
 But what happens when it’s damaged?
-A torn cartilage can lead to pain, swelling, and restricted mobility, turning everyday activities into daunting challenges.
+A tear can lead to pain, swelling, and restricted mobility, turning everyday activities into daunting challenges.
 It’s a problem that many face, and it can feel overwhelming.

 Assess Symptoms and Seek Professional Diagnosis